andrii2g/ai-reliability-engineering/README.md

 ```

 The command creates a new folder under `runs/` containing the copied input file, placeholder artifacts, simulated reports, logs, workspace files, and `run-state.json`.

+## AI Provider Layer

+AIRE now contains the first provider-neutral AI abstraction.

+The current implementation includes only a `FakeAiProvider`.
+It is deterministic, local-only, and does not require API keys or network access.

+AI request contracts validate invalid shapes at construction time.

+Real providers such as OpenAI, Ollama, Anthropic, and Gemini will be added later behind the same `IAiProvider` contract.